mkurlavicius/tictactoe/README.md

     * Laravel PHP framework.
     * Mysql database.
     * Apache web server.
+    * Bootstrap
-    * Physical server as my iMac with MacOs attached to permanent public ip (internet provider sells this feature for extra buck) - 212.76.255.185 and listening on port 8080.
-There is also some network trickery, I had to port forward my internet provider's router to my home network routers, and those to port forward to the exact machine (iMac) on the network.
+    * Physical personal server attached to permanent public ip  - 212.76.255.185 and listening on port 8080.
+There is also some network trickery, the port is forwarded from internet provider's router to home network routers, and those to to the exact machine (server) on the network.

 - [x] Documentation